Minsu386/til/CompTIA A+/Introduction.md

 Purpose of this course is to provide you with the equivalent knowledge of an entry-level computer tech with ~ 1 year experience.

-We will discuss how computers and OS work. //
+We will discuss how computers system how they work, Maintain them , and how to repair them.

+Assume few basic things,
+	how to turn on the computer,
+	interact with the computer with mouse and keyboard run basic applications.

 At the end you will find both a PC Pro cert practice exam and A+ practice exam.